-Winter is building the new John H. Harland Boys and Girls Club to replace the existing facility directly adjacent.
+Winter built the new John H. Harland Boys and Girls Club to replace the existing facility directly adjacent.

-The new 25,000 square-foot, two-story steel structure building will serve as an arts- and innovation-centered hub for youth, helping to enrich the lives of more than 200 kids and teens each day.
+The new 25,000 square-foot, two-story steel structure building is an arts- and innovation-centered hub for youth, helping to enrich the lives of more than 200 kids and teens each day.

-The exterior will consist of corrugated metal panels, brick veneer, insulated metal panels, and aluminum composite panels.
-The structure will have standing seam metal roofing with a modified bitumen roofing system.
+The exterior consists of corrugated metal panels, brick veneer, insulated metal panels, and aluminum composite panels.
+The structure features standing seam metal roofing with a modified bitumen roofing system.
 Site work includes a new storm damage drainage system, detention pond, 49-space parking lot, ornamental fencing, concrete sidewalks, and a planned culinary garden.